MatthewVance/unbound-docker/README.md

 ## Recursive config

 The default config forwards forwards DNS queries to another DNS server over TLS.
 If you would rather this work as a recursive DNS server, you must [use a customized Unbound configuration](https://github.com/MatthewVance/unbound-docker#use-a-customized-unbound-configuration).
-An [example unbound.conf](https://github.com/MatthewVance/unbound-docker/blob/master/unbound.conf) file configured as a recursive server is avaiable as a guide.
+An [example unbound.conf](https://github.com/MatthewVance/unbound-docker/blob/master/unbound.conf) file to configure unbound as a recursive server is available as a guide.

 ## Performance

 *For a DNS server with lots of short-lived connections, you may wish to consider adding `--net=host` to the run command for performance reasons.
 However, it is not required and some shared container hosting services may not allow it.
-You should also be aware `--net=host` can be a security risk in some situations.
+You should also be aware that using `--net=host` can be a security risk in some situations.
 The [Center for Internet Security Docker 1.6 Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.6_Benchmark_v1.0.0.pdf) recommends against this mode since it essentially tells Docker to not